 Graduate students can choose from a thesis or non-thesis option.
-Please review the detailed instructions and timeline on the Thesis Proposal pages and discuss your options with the GAR or other faculty member.
+Please review the detailed instructions and timeline on the Thesis Proposal pages and discuss your options with the GAR or another faculty member.

 Specifically, your first option is to write a comprehensive examination, which currently consists of a 25-page research paper that is presented to the faculty during your last semester.
 To complete it you will work closely with your chair and at least two committee members.